iRICsolvers/GELATO_Rewrite_Documents/source/02_Overview.rst

    : Calculation Procedure by GELATO

-The CGNS file that contains the calculation results of the flow used in GELATO is specified from the dialog displayed when the solver is started.
+The CGNS file that contains the calculation result of the flow used in GELATO is specified from the dialog displayed when the solver is started.
 (:numref:`read_cgnsfile`)

 .. _read_cgnsfile: